-We told CNA that we would settle for an amount much higher than the $260,000.
 I could have demanded the $1 million limits.
 However, that would’ve just delayed the settlement since my client’s case wasn’t worth even close to $1 million.

 After about a month of negotiation, and several offers and counteroffers, CNA offered $200,000 to settle.
 The adjuster’s arguments were that:

 - There were no injuries were noted at scene.